oneils/vimrc/README.md

 e  - move to the end of the next word dd - delete current line
 %  - move to the pair symbol (braces, etc)

+`. - move cursor to the last edit position
+` + symbol - go to saved bookmark, whene symbol - the name (signle charachter) for bookmark` `D - go to the global bookmark` gf - go the file under current cursor (e.g. new File(./my-file.txt) will go to the my-file.txt in case if such file exists into current path)
+Ctrl + g - shos wyour location in the file and the file status.
+G - move cursor to the end of file gg - move cursor to the beginning of the file
 20gg - will move cursor to specified line number 20

+Ctrl + O - returns back to the place where cursor was before search

 ```

 ## Repeat command